Holic75/Baldurs-gate-dnd-3.5/README.md

 #### INTELLIGENCE
 – Determines number of spells per level that can be learned by Bards and Mages.
-– Determines chance to learn a spell by Bards and Mages.
 – Determines bonus to Lore (+3 per point above 10, -3 per point below 8).
 – Gives combat bonuses with certain feats, weapons and armors.
 – Determines bonus to Find Traps, Open Lock and Set Traps skills (+5% per point above 10, -5% per point below).